 Here is a list of iconic old-school French rap artists.
 I have to say it was hard to make this selection but this is a personal selection for sure I could add many more French rap singers.
 Those artists are mostly coming from the era of old-school French rap in the ’90s and ’00s.
-I was listening to those songs when I was a kid and when the French radio Skyrock was a real rap radio and not a mainstream radio as nowadays.
+I was listening to those famous French songs when I was a kid and when the French radio Skyrock was a real rap radio and not a mainstream radio as nowadays.
 I have the album or the single for most of those songs on this list, I started to feel old by writing this article.

-This is the French rap artist that I was listening to my sound stereo while playing Lego as a kid.
+This is the French rap artist that I was listening to on my sound stereo while playing Lego as a kid.
 By looking at some information I’ve learned that he released an album in 2017 and I did not know about it, shame on me (and it is a good one).
 He was back after a break of 10 years, it was supposed to be a three or four years break when he became a father but time flies faster than he thought.
 Regarding the life of Mc Solaar, he was born in Dakar and his real name is Claude M’Barali.
 He moved to France and grew up in the suburbs of Paris.
 At a very young age, he started to be passionate about rap.
 It led him in 1990 to record his first singles, which would become hits such as “Bouge de là” or the superb “Caroline”.
 In 1991, his first album “Qui sème le vent récolte le tempo” sold 400,000 copies.
 His second album “Prose Combat” had similar success and reached nearly double the number of copies of the first one.
 The album that had a big impact on my musical taste was “Cinquième as” all the songs are iconic.

 Great songs from Mc Solaar: